CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 <validation step="4a350ebe-5f23-43de-a6f0-6794d3d9e7cd" />

-### Task 3: Implement Azure virtual machine-level backup
+### Task 3: Configure Azure virtual machine-level backup

 In this task, you will implement Azure virtual-machine level backup to ensure data protection and recovery for your virtual machines.